 Pack your pens in a box, not merely a padded envelope.
 Use plenty of bubble wrap, plastic “peanuts,” or other protective materials.
 Sections of PVC plumbing pipe protect pens well, but the pens should be padded within the pipes so that they cannot bounce around.
-Note, however, that because pipes can apparently be mistaken for bombs when scanned in an X-ray machine, we recommend specifically that you not use pipes in international shipments.
+Note, however, that because pipes can apparently be mistaken for bombs when scanned in an X-ray machine, I recommend specifically that you not use pipes in international shipments.

 Do not create “mummies” by wrapping lots of tape around your pens!
 If possible, use blue painter’s tape or the equivalent, and use as little of it as you can, just enough to secure the packaging.
 Using more and more tape does not increase the protection of the pens, and other kinds of tape, especially clear packing tape, are difficult or impossible to remove without risking damage to the pens inside the bubble wrap or other packaging material.

 Presentation boxes are not usually a good way to pack pens because many of them do not hold the pens securely for shipment.
 Also, note that pipes and presentation boxes add significant weight.